Understanding VA Disability Ratings

 Inadequate C&P Exams

 Some C&P examiners rush through evaluations or don't fully understand the impact of your conditions.
-It's crucial to be thorough and honest about your worst days, not just how you feel during the exam.
+It's crucial to be thorough and describe your symptoms honestly across the full range — including flare days and bad days, which are often what the rating criteria turn on.

 Missing Secondary Conditions